top of page

 A bit on expectations when taking your first pottery wheel class:

-Our Wheel 1 classes are designed to introduce students to the art of "throwing".
-We believe that four lessons provide the essential time to comfortably experience one complete cycle of making pottery on the wheel.
-As with any new skill, it typically takes a few tries to gain full control over the process.
+Our Wheel 1 classes are designed to introduce students to "throwing".
+We believe that four lessons provide the minimum, essential time to comfortably experience one complete cycle of making pottery on the wheel.
+As with any new skill, it typically takes a few cycles to start to gain control over the process.
+Many of our students that are new to pottery will take Wheel 1 a couple times.

 What is the difference between Wheel 1 and Wheel 2 classes?

-Wheel 1 and Wheel 2 classes are usually 4 weeks long - our curriculum focuses on teaching specific skills and relate that to forming a specific object.
+Wheel 1 and Wheel 2 class curriculum focuses on teaching specific skills and relate those techniques to forming specific shapes.

 Wheel 1 teaching concepts focus on foundational skills.
 We will use cups or bowls as a guide: